 The release of Te Mana o te Taiao is just the first step towards finding better ways of working together to look after nature.
 A broad range of perspectives and expertise are needed to plan and implement the next steps, so iwi, hapū, whānau, central and local government, industry, science, NGOs and communities will be involved in this process.

 As well as setting an aspiration and direction, a strategy also needs to set out a pathway for how the goals and objectives can be met and who will be working on them.
-Now that Te Mana o te Taiao is in place, the next phase of strategy development will be to collaboratively design an implementation plan for 2021–2022.
-This implementation plan and Te Mana o te Taiao will together form the Aotearoa New Zealand Biodiversity Strategy.
+The implementation plan and Te Mana o te Taiao together form the Aotearoa New Zealand Biodiversity Strategy.

 The first implementation plan will focus on establishing the systems and processes needed to support the effective delivery of Te Mana o te Taiao, as well as making progress on those actions that can begin immediately.
 Implementation planning will run on a 5-year cycle from 2025 onwards for the life of the strategy.

 Progress against the strategy and implementation plan will be regularly assessed and publicly reported on.
 Regular reviews will ensure that the strategy remains fresh, relevant and influential, and that we are measuring and accountable for our progress.